Cynth3tik/awesome/README.md

 ## Jupyter Notebook

+*   [sugatagh/E-commerce-Text-Classification](https://github.com/sugatagh/E-commerce-Text-Classification) - Proper categorization of e-commerce products enhances the user experience and achieves better results with external search engines.
+The objective of the project is to classify a product into four given categories, based on its description available on an e-commerce platform.

 *   [edumunozsala/RoBERTa\_Encoder\_Decoder\_Product\_Names](https://github.com/edumunozsala/RoBERTa_Encoder_Decoder_Product_Names) - Define Transformers, T5 model and RoBERTa Encoder decoder model for product names generation

 *   [CoderHam/VideoSimilarity](https://github.com/CoderHam/VideoSimilarity) - Capstone Project for MS in Data Science @ University of Washington - Video Similarity Search